-To ensure and maintain high standards of service for our guests, we evaluate our vendors on a quarterly basis whereby the end-user departments, receiving department and procurement department will provide their respective ratings for the relevant suppliers based on the quality, timeliness of delivery and cost of the product or services.
+To maintain a high level of product service and quality for our guests, we evaluate our vendors on a quarterly basis where the end-user department, the Receiving Department, and the Procurement Department will each provide a rating for the supplier based on the quality, timeliness of delivery and cost of the product or services.
 The selection of vendors for evaluation is based on the value of supplies in the preceding quarter and feedback from the aforementioned departments.
-Vendors with poor ratings will be issued with either a verbal warning on the areas to improve upon, or a written termination letter if no corrective actions were taken.
+Vendors given a poor rating will be issued with either verbal warnings on the improvement areas, or written termination letters if no corrective actions were taken.

-The COBC is the formal policy put in place to ensure vendors operate in an ethical manner and comply with local laws and regulations.
+We have in place the COBC for dealing with vendors and we expect all our vendors to behave in an ethical manner and comply with our COBC as well as local laws and regulations.

-Most vendors achieved good ratings in our quarterly evaluations and there were no vendors that required close monitoring for year 2020.
+During the reporting period, majority of the Hotel's vendors achieved the required rating in our quarterly evaluations, and there were no vendors under close monitoring.
 Notwithstanding, we will continue to engage with our vendors regularly on areas relating to quality of supplies and services, as well as commitment to health and safety.

-We are committed to establish long-term mutually beneficial relationships with our suppliers, contractors and business partners along our supply chain.
-This commitment helps minimize disruption to the Hotel's operations in order to reduce operational risk and costs as well as strengthen our business positioning.
+Managing the supply chain is an important part of our operation to provide our guests with a good experience at our Hotel.
+We aim to build and sustain good and long-term mutually beneficial relationships with our suppliers, contractors and business partners along our value chain, this would ensure minimal disruption to the Hotel's operation, hence reduce operational risk and cost as well as strengthening our commercial positioning.

-We uphold responsible sourcing principles in our procurement practices to prevent and minimise the impact of our operations on the environment.
-Our success stories include the prohibition of serving shark fin in all our Hotel's outlets, using toilet rolls made from recycled or eco-friendly materials, reducing the use of disposable plastic shampoo and shower gel bottles, refilling cartridges for liquid dispenser units with biodegradable material, paraben-free body care products and sourcing of IT equipment with certain eco certifications or labelling.
+As a responsible corporate citizen, we will continue to work towards responsible sourcing in our procurement practices and more initiatives will be implemented in the coming years to minimise the impact of our operation to the Mother Nature.
+In this respect, our initiatives included stopping serving shark fin in all our Hotel's outlets many years ago, using toilet rolls made from recycled or eco-friendly materials, reducing the use of disposable plastic shampoo and shower gel bottles, refilling cartridges for liquid dispenser units with biodegradable material, paraben-free body care products and sourcing of IT equipment with certain eco certifications or labelling.